A guide to tropicalizations: Models over the valuation ring and reduction

 \proof As $\psi^{-1}(\overline{Y})$ is a closed subscheme of $\Xcal'$ with generic fibre ${(\psi_\eta)^{-1}(Y)}$ which is flat over $K^\circ$, the claim follows from Proposition \ref{characterization of affine closure}.

 \begin{rem} \rm In particular, this shows that localization is compatible with taking the closure.
-Therefore we may define the closure in any flat scheme $\Xcal$ over $K^\circ$.
+Therefore the closure may be defined in any flat scheme $\Xcal$ over $K^\circ$.
 Indeed, let $Y$ be a closed subscheme of $X:=\Xcal_\eta$.
 First, we define $\overline{Y}$ locally on affine charts as in \ref{affine closure} and then we glue the affine pieces to get a closed subscheme $\overline{Y}$ of $\Xcal$ by compatibility of the affine construction with localization.
 The closure is still characterized by Proposition \ref{characterization of affine closure}.
 Moreover, Corollary \ref{affine closure and flat pull-back} immediately yields that the formation of the closure is compatible with flat pull-back.
 Note also that the underlying set of $\overline{Y}$ is the topological closure of $Y$ in $\Xcal$. \end{rem}

 \begin{cor} Let $(L,w)$ be a valued field extension of $(K,v)$ and let $\Xcal$ be a flat scheme over $K^\circ$.
 For a closed subscheme $Y$ of $X=\Xcal_\eta$, we have $(\overline{Y})_{L^\circ}=\overline{Y_L}$ with closures taken in $\Xcal$ and $\Xcal_{L^\circ}$. \end{cor}